George L. Cobb

 George Linus Cobb (August 31, 1886 – December 25, 1942) was an American composer.
-He composed over 200 pieces of music, including ragtimes, marches, and waltzes.
+He composed over 200 pieces of music, including ragtime, marches, and waltzes.
 He also wrote columns for music trade publications.

 Career

 Cobb attended the School of Harmony and Composition at Syracuse University in 1905, and his compositions began soon thereafter.

 Cobb collaborated with lyricist Jack Yellen on many early songs, and in 1950 Billboard described Cobb as a "roving music teacher" during Yellen's sophomore year in college.
 They sold their first big hit, All Aboard for Dixieland, for $100 in 1913, but the two had been writing songs as early as 1909, beginning with Moonlight Makes Me Lonesome For A Girl Like You.